 German business groups have already cautioned that under-investment in connectivity threatens to sap its export competitiveness as manufacturing processes become increasingly automated.

-"Each telecommunications company that wants to participate in this alliance would contribute capital according to its market share," said Dommermuth, a self-made businessman whose fortune is estimated by Forbes magazine at $6.4 billion.
+"Each telecommunications company that wants to participate in this alliance would contribute capital according to its market share," Dommermuth said in the interview, released ahead of publication on Sunday.

 If companies paid in 10 billion euros and a further 10 billion came in the form of state subsidies, it would be possible to borrow a further 10 billion euros, Dommermuth said, creating an overall investment pot of 30 billion euros.

-United Internet would be willing to chip in 1.4 billion euros in line with its 14 percent market share, he said, adding Deutsche Telekom's participation would be "critical."
+"If it takes part, we will definitely get involved," he said.
+United Internet would be willing to contribute 1.4 billion euros - in line with its 14 percent market share - or more.